Employment standards legislation provides for a variety of protected periods of leave. These include

 Are you entitled to leave for reasons not covered in employment standards legislation?

 We will advise you and answer all of your questions on these complicated legal issues.
 This will help to ensure that you don’t do anything to compromise your rights.
 It will also help to ensure that if your employer breaches your rights, you will know what to do.
-Our lawyers have the expertise to address these situations, provide strategic and cost-effective advice, and represent you in order to enforce your rights.
+Our lawyers have the knowledge and experience to address these situations, provide strategic and cost-effective advice, and represent you in order to enforce your rights.

 Pregnancy and Parental Leaves